imager-io/ffmpeg-dev-rs/README.md

 # NOTE

-For the current version (`2.0`), I’m currently having issues with `docs.rs`.
+For the current version (`2.0`), I’m currently having issues with `docs.rs` (and maybe linux builds in general).
 Will publish the working, somewhat stable version on `0.3`.

 # Internal Behavior